2nd Military Region (People's Army of Vietnam)

-The 2nd Military Region of the Vietnam People's Army, is directly under the Ministry of Defence of Vietnam, tasked to organise, build, manage and commander armed forces defending the North West of Vietnam.
+The 2nd Military Region of the Vietnam People's Army is directly under the Ministry of Defence of Vietnam, and is tasked with the organisation, management and creation of armed forces defending Northwest Vietnam.
 The north-West region of Vietnam, borders with the Yunnan of China.
 In 1979, the Chinese army with 3 infantry corps, and 10 infantry divisions, launched a huge invasion in this military zone and occupied Lào Cai Province and Phong Thổ.